Loftus Road: History

 Loftus Road briefly became home to non-league football club Yeading as they faced Premiership club Newcastle United in the third round of the 2005 FA Cup.
 The decision was made as Yeading felt that their home stadium could not suitably segregate the fans.
 Despite holding out for fifty minutes, Yeading went on to lose the match, 2–0.

 In a fundraiser for the Grenfell Tower fire, which happened on 14 June 2017, Loftus Road stadium hosted a special match – appropriately named 'Game 4 Grenfell' – for the people who died.
 Celebrities participating included Olly Murs, Sir Mo Farah and many more.
 This took place on 2 September 2017.

 On 7 June 2019, following nominations and a fan vote from a shortlist, it was announced that Loftus Road Stadium would be renamed the 'Kiyan Prince Foundation Stadium' in honour of the former QPR youth team member Kiyan Prince who was fatally stabbed in 2006.

 In December 2021, it was announced that the Ellerslie Road Stand would be renamed the Stanley Bowles Stand.
 In February 2022 the club announced a fundraising campaign, asking supporters to pay for the planned renaming costs.

 Ahead of the 2022–23 season, the club installed just under 1000 rail seats in the ML, NL & PL blocks in the Lower Loft and the R Block in the Stanley Bowles Stand and the upper tier of the School End stand used by visiting supporters.

-In the summer of 2023 the old "Blue and White Club" bar in the Lower Loftus Road stand was renamed the "Forever Rs bar", after the former players, managers and coaches association that had been created in 2016.
+In mid 2023 the old "Blue and White Club" bar in the Lower Loftus Road stand was renamed the "Forever Rs bar", after the former players, managers and coaches association that had been created in 2016.
 The bar contains memorabilia donated by both fans and the club and is used to host talks with former players and other fan related events.
 It also lists all of the more than 100 former players, managers and coaches inducted to "Forever Rs" since its creation.